zephyrproject-rtos/zephyr/samples/bluetooth/central_gatt_write/README.rst

    :name: Central / GATT Write
    :relevant-api: bluetooth

-   Scan for a BLE device, connect to it and write a value to a characteristic.
+   Scan for a Bluetooth LE device, connect to it and write a value to a characteristic.

 Overview
 ********